Perspective | Even the fly on Pence’s head knows that the TV debate is a broken format. So let’s fix it.

 For two whole minutes, while an entire nation looked on in wonder and wicked amusement.

-The fly won the debate, and here’s the thing: the fly deserved to.
+The fly won the debate, and here’s the thing: The fly deserved to.

 Because that is how useless the debates have become as a function of television.
 The Commission on Presidential Debates, which should have done the responsible thing and canceled the in-person event after last week’s atrocious — and possibly infectious — display at the presidential debate in Cleveland, needs to look long and hard at its beloved TV format and how it has devolved into something uncivil, unproductive and unnecessary.

+An announcement by the commission Thursday morning that next week’s debate between President Trump and Joe Biden would be a conducted as a virtual town hall addresses the safety issue (with Trump already saying he won’t participate), but not the deeper problem of a format that has lost its way.

-The vice president, while only seeming to be more behaved than his boss, still wrested time away from Harris and the long-held ideals of the format to interrupt, rebut and obfuscate.
+The vice president, while only seeming to be better behaved than his boss, still wrested time away from Harris and the long-held ideals of the format to interrupt, rebut and obfuscate.

 The debate’s moderator, USA Today’s Susan Page, failed in largely the same way Chris Wallace of Fox News did in Cleveland, by relying on a polite request to quit talking as a means to get the vice president to quit talking.

-It’s time for the commission to call the off the remaining two 2020 debates, scheduled for Oct.
-15 in Miami and Oct.
-29 in Nashville, not only because voters are already returning their ballots in droves (more than 5 million as of Wednesday evening) but because of the safety risk to the candidates and their entourages, as well as the local and traveling personnel needed to stage and broadcast the events.

-Soaring amounts of coronavirus infections across the country tell us as much, and nothing seemed more pathetic than the tiny, arch-shaped plexiglass barriers meant to protect Harris and Pence during 90 minutes of heavy talking — barriers that were small enough that either candidate could have taken theirs home as one of those Lucite trophies that people in their sphere accept all the time.
+Soaring amounts of coronavirus infections across the country all but forced the commission to make the next debate, scheduled for Oct.
+15, a virtual one.
+Nothing seemed more pathetic about Wednesday’s debate than the tiny, arch-shaped plexiglass barriers meant to protect Harris and Pence during 90 minutes of heavy talking — barriers that were small enough that either candidate could have taken theirs home as one of those Lucite trophies that people in their sphere accept all the time.
 (As for Page, her onstage spot seemed to be the riskiest seat in the house.)

 Debating, such as we’ve known it, is done.
 It’s for certain high school students who hope to go to law school someday and no one else.
 Instead, the commission should consider hosting a 90-minute Q&A event that is split into four segments.
 Each candidate is asked questions and answers them for 22 uninterrupted minutes — uninterrupted, because the other candidate is offstage, waiting their turn.

 At home, viewers watch the candidate’s answers while, at the bottom of the screen, a continuous stream of live fact-checking scrolls past, compiled by a varied yet highly qualified army of professionals, who will let us know how closely the candidate’s answers square with reality — which, despite Pence’s galling attempt at using Daniel Patrick Moynihan’s classic “you’re entitled to your own opinion, not your own facts” line — is still a thing.
 Facts are out there.
 News outlets and nonpartisan research centers have spent years improving the art of fact-checking; let’s put their intelligence and the technology to use here and see if can help bring America’s blood pressure down to a healthier level.
-(On their second, 22-minute turn, each candidate can rebut and refute all she or he likes — or take more questions.
+(On their second turn of 22 minutes, each candidate can rebut and refute all she or he likes — or take more questions.
 The time is theirs to waste.)

 The point is, we need new ideas and new formats — something beyond “town hall” and the bar stools.